 Turkey's inflation hovers near 60% after policy U-turn

-The TUIK state statistics agency said consumer prices rose by 61.5 percent over a 12-month period ending in September.
+The TUIK state statistics agency said consumer prices rose 61.5 percent over the 12-month period ending in September.

 The annual rate stood at 58.9 percent in August and 47.8 percent in July.

-The month-on-month increase in prices also slowed to 4.8 percent from 9.1 percent in August and 9.5 percent in July.
+The month-on-month increase in prices also slowed to 4.8 percent in September from 9.1 percent in August and 9.5 percent in July.

+Inflation was spearheaded by a 30.3 percent monthly jump in the cost of education in the new school year.
+But the price of items such as clothing only rose by 2.6 percent on the month.

 "The small (by Turkey's recent standards) rise in inflation to 61.5 percent last month, from 58.9 percent in August, provides the first signs that the inflation spike is close to levelling off," Capital Economics analyst William Jackson said.